 Rule 6.
-Alcoholic Beverages, Electronic Cigarettes, Narcotics, & Drugs: A student shall not possess, use, transmit or conceal any alcoholic beverage, electronic cigarette/vape/JUUL/etc., cartridge, electronic cigarette charger or other accessory, dangerous drug, narcotic, pill or capsule, mind-altering substance, or drug paraphernalia (including, but not limited to a dab pen, marijuana vape pen, cartridges, and chargers.)
+Alcoholic Beverages, Electronic Cigarettes, Narcotics, & Drugs: A student shall not possess, use, transmit, conceal, consume or be under the influence of any alcoholic beverage, electronic cigarette/vape/JUUL/etc., cartridge, electronic cigarette charger or other accessory, dangerous drug, narcotic, pill or capsule, mind-altering substance, controlled substances under federal law and any form of marijuana, or drug paraphernalia (including, but not limited to a dab pen, marijuana vape pen, cartridges, and chargers.)